dblock/code.dblock.org/_posts/2010/2010-04-08-pure-java-waffle.markdown

 }
 {% endhighlight %}

-Here’re the first lines of output for my current user:
+Here are the first lines of output for my current user:

 ```
 User identity: dblock-green\dblock